Table of Contents

 A Personalized Choice

-Overall, the two types of LASIK are not much different.
+Overall, the two types of LASIK are not that different.

 The type of LASIK that is best depends on the individual.
-Consult with an ophthalmologist to see if one will be a better choice for you.
+Consult with an ophthalmologist to see if one type is a better choice for you.

 LASIK Complication Rate: The Latest Facts and Stats You Should Know.
 American Refractive Surgery Council.